10 Best HVAC Companies in Decatur, GA

 • Heat pump: Heat pumps transfer hot and cool air between your home and outside.
 They don't make their own heat or AC, so they function best in temperate climates and may not be as effective during Decatur's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a good choice for smaller houses.
-They have a single cooling and heating unit, usually in an attic or basement.
-This unit is often space-saving, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a practical choice for smaller homes.
+These systems have a single combined AC and heating, normally located in an attic or basement.
+They're small, energy-efficient, and easy to maintain.

-HVAC maintenance prices vary depending on the particular service needed.
-HVAC systems are complex and might require different maintenance services.
-Fees for common services are as follows:
+HVAC maintenance prices differ based on the specific services needed.
+HVAC systems can be complicated and potentially require several different services.
+Price ranges for typical jobs are as follows:

 HVAC Unit TypeCost